 top of page

-She is an artist, a mom to four amazing kiddos, a teacher, writer, and advocate dedicated to making art accessible to underserved communities.
+She is also a mom to four amazing kiddos, a teacher, a writer, and an advocate dedicated to making art accessible to folks of all abilities.
 She and her artist family are based in Austin, TX.

 ARTIST STATEMENT